tapasthakkar/microgateway-core/README.md

 # Microgateway-Core
-microgateway-core is a pass through api proxy that events to plugin middleware.
+Microgateway-core is a pass through api proxy that events to plugin middleware.
 The plugin middleware can implement a variety of functions like oauth, spikearrest, and quotas on your apis.

-we have provided some default middleware that you can use in the [microgateway-plugin](https://github.com/apigee/microgateway-plugins) repo.
+We have provided some default middleware that you can use in the [microgateway-plugin](https://github.com/apigee/microgateway-plugins) repo.

 ## Usage
-to use microgateway-core you must initialize microgateway with a config.  the config can be instantiated using the [microgateway-config repo](https://github.com/apigee/microgateway-config).
+To use microgateway-core you must initialize microgateway with a config.
+The config can be instantiated using the [microgateway-config repo](https://github.com/apigee/microgateway-config).

 ```javascript
 const config = require('microgateway-config');